How AC/DC Elevated Their Career With ‘If You Want Blood You’ve Got It’

 That career benchmark was just around the corner, with the following year's Highway to Hell.
 But before taking that next step, the band decided the time was ripe to celebrate its first few years with a live album, the classic If You Want Blood You've Got It.

 Since the dawn of the '70s, and especially after the mammoth success of 1976's Frampton Comes Alive!, live albums had become a convenient, and expected, stopgap between studio records.
-But they could also generate some serious revenue, break careers wide open (see Cheap Trick's At Budokan) and bring the unparalleled excitement of a concert experience to thousands of fans who, for whatever reason -- geographical, financial or simply because they were too young -- couldn't make it to a show.
+But they could also generate some serious revenue and break careers wide open.
+(See Cheap Trick's At Budokan.)
+They also brought the unparalleled excitement of a concert experience to thousands of fans who, for whatever reason – geographical, financial or simply because they were too young – couldn't make it to a show.